 Walking.
 Physical pain.
 Not thinking about anything.
 Not getting lost.

-Smoke was rising from the site; it was visible from the edge of town, but soon hidden again by trees.
+Smoke rose from the site; it was visible from the edge of town, but soon hidden again by trees.
 His progress was slow, and he found himself pushing, frustrated, for greater speed, as if there were something up there that couldn’t wait.
 As if there were anything up there at all.

 Eventually he lost track of how long he’d been walking; awareness of a lot of things was fading, actually, and it was perhaps this general dimness that prompted the worried voice in the back of his head that vaguely suggested he stop.
 Or perhaps it was something else.
-For, slowing to a standstill as he rounded a bend in the path, he raised his gaze from where it had preceded his footsteps along the ground and saw before him, among the mountain foliage and the imaginary shadows created by his own weakness, what he took at first to be a hallucination.
+For, slowing to a standstill as he rounded a bend, he raised his gaze from where it had preceded his footsteps along the ground and saw before him, among the mountain foliage and the imaginary gloom created by his own weakness, what he took at first to be a hallucination.
 For a while he merely stared.
 It was almost as if he’d been expecting it, for there was no surprise at the sight… no surprise, only a slow, magnificent fury.

 How could he make an ambiguous exit like that and then get out just fine?
 Finally play the hero and then just walk away??